ridiculoys/ridiculoys/README.md

 <h1 align="center">Hey, I'm 🌟 Loys 🌟</h1>
-<h3 align="center">Cloud Technical Resident ☁ at Google</h3>
+<h3 align="center">Customer Solutions Consultant ☁ at Google</h3>
-<h5 align="center">BS Computer Science student from the University of the Philippines Los Baños</h5>
+<h5 align="center">BS Computer Science graduate from the University of the Philippines Los Baños</h5>

-<h6 align="center">I am a software developer turned Cloud Technical Resident from the Philippines 🇵🇭.
-I'm the first and only CTR from the country!
+<h6 align="center">I am a full-stack software developer turned Cloud Engineer from the Philippines 🇵🇭.
+I was the first and only Cloud Technical Resident from the country!
 I help analyze client needs and validate the suitability of their technical solutions ⚒⚙.
-Right now, I am eager to learn and dive into the world of Google Cloud with a specialization in Data Engineering, Artifical Intelligence, and Networking and Security.
+Right now, I am eager to learn and dive into the world of Google Cloud with a specialization in Data Engineering, Data Analytics, and Artifical Intelligence.
 </h6>

 <p align="center">